 10. You may be dealing with an emotional block or be holding on to false beliefs.

-Emotional stress plays a tremendous role in our physical health.
-False beliefs about ourselves hold us back from realizing our goals.
+Emotional stress plays a tremendous role in your physical health.
+False beliefs about yourself can hold you back from realizing your goals.
 As you physically detox, you may experience an emotional detox, as well.
 Consider working with a counselor or therapist, or begin journaling, meditating or developing your spirituality.
-SELF ReClaimed is an amazing tool that acts like a therapist in a box.
-It can help guide you toward discovering and releasing the emotional blocks and false beliefs that might be standing in the way of your success and creating a weight loss plateau.
+SELF ReClaimed is an amazing tool that can help guide you toward discovering and releasing the emotional blocks and false beliefs that might be standing in the way of your success and creating a weight loss plateau.

 11. You may be experiencing metabolic imbalances.

-Hypothyroidism, leptin resistance, insulin resistance, adrenal fatigue, leaky gut, food sensitivities, digestion issues, pH fluctuations, immune dysfunction, infections, yeast overgrowth and endocrine imbalances (estrogen, progesterone, testosterone, polycystic ovarian syndrome (PCOS), endometriosis, etc.) are metabolic issues that can affect your progress and lead to a weight loss plateau.
+Hypothyroidism, leptin resistance, insulin resistance, adrenal fatigue, leaky gut, food sensitivities, digestion issues, pH fluctuations, immune dysfunction, infections, yeast overgrowth and endocrine imbalances (estrogen, progesterone, testosterone, polycystic ovarian syndrome, endometriosis, etc.) are metabolic issues that can affect your progress and lead to a weight loss plateau.
 Be honest and open with your SHAPE practitioner about your health history.
-Get any necessary blood work done, and follow your practitioner’s recommendations for additional supplementation and other treatment methods to correct these imbalances.
+Get any necessary bloodwork done, and follow your practitioner’s recommendations for additional supplementation and other treatment methods to correct these imbalances.

 Throughout your SHAPE Program journey, your weight reduction may slow down at times.
 Remember, you did not gain 20, 50 or 100 pounds in a few days or weeks.
 It takes a lot of work over a long period of time to regenerate a healthy body, but it is possible.
 Hang in there, even when you’re experiencing a weight loss plateau or rest period.
 It will pass.
 Honor your body and give it the love and kindness it deserves to heal.